michaelchenmelb/Multi-Asset-Class-Stress-Test-Model/README.md

 * date range when portfolios hit maximal drawdown
 * asset class allocation at maximal drawdown

-##### Test 7. test portfolio performance at VaR together with various redemption relationship
+##### Test 7.
+Test portfolio performance at VaR together with various redemption ratios
 Basically test 5.1 plus redemption to test when portfolio underperforms which may trigger high redemption request.